DOI10.47051/VIQX3499

 Figure showing variation among individuals of Stenocercus guentheri

-Natural history: Locally extremely commonLikely to be seen every day, usually in large numbers..
-Stenocercus guentheri inhabits dry and humid ecosystems in areas of evergreen montane forest, highland shrubland, and paramo.
+Natural history: Stenocercus guentheri inhabits dry and humid ecosystems in areas of evergreen montane forest, highland shrubland, and páramo.
 The species also occurs in human-modified environments such as rural gardens, plantations, pastures, and along roads.5,6 Quito Whorltail-Iguanas are diurnal and terrestrial.
 They forage on exposed soil, grass, and leaf-litter, and use stone walls, rocks, Agave plants, and shrubs less than 50 cm above the ground mainly for basking.5,7 These lizards are usually only active between 9:00 am and 3:30 pm during strongly sunny days,7 but they can also remain active during cloudy days.5,6 At night, individuals hide inside holes, crevices, or under rocks, but may also roost on shrubs or herbaceous vegetation up to 60 cm above the ground.7 Males occupy rocks and other elevated positions for basking and feeding while females tend to occupy the ground level.8 The diet of S. guentheri is composed primarily of arthropods, especially ants and beetles,9,10 but cannibalism has also been reported.9 Quito Whorltail-Iguanas are preyed upon by snakes (Erythrolamprus albiventris and Mastigodryas pulchriceps),11 the Andean Fox,12 and raptors such as the Carunculated Caracara (Phalcoboenus carunculatus)13 and hawks of the genus Parabuteo.7 When threatened, individuals seek refuge in holes, crevices, under rocks, or at the base of Agave and Stipa plants.8 If captured, they can bite or shed the tail.5 There is a record of a specimen with scoliosis, a malformation characterized by a sideways curvature of the spine.14 Stenocercus guentheri breeds throughout the year.
 Females lay clutches of two eggs per clutch2,8 and males defend territories by performing push-up displays and fighting with intruders.5

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Conservation: Vulnerable Considered to be facing a high risk of extinction in the mid-term future..15 Stenocercus guentheri is listed in this category instead of Least Concern,16 because although it is a common species that tolerates a moderate degree of habitat disturbance, it meets IUCN Red List criteria17 to be included in the threatened category: the species’ extent of occurrence is estimated to be less than 5,000 km2, its habitat is severely fragmented, and there is continuing decline in the extent and quality of the ecosystems where it occurs.
+Conservation: Vulnerable Considered to be facing a high risk of extinction in the mid-term future..15 Stenocercus guentheri is listed in this category instead of Least Concern,16 because although it is a common species that tolerates a moderate degree of habitat disturbance, it meets IUCN Red List criteria17 to be included in the threatened category: the species’ extent of occurrence is less than 5,000 km2, its habitat is severely fragmented, and there is continuing decline in the extent and quality of the ecosystems where it occurs.
 Based on maps of Ecuador’s vegetation cover published in 2012,18 no more than ~35% of the potential area of distribution of the species still holds native vegetation.
 Although S. guentheri is found in several protected areas (including Cotopaxi National Park, Cayambe-Coca National Park, Pululahua Geobotanical Reserve, Antisana Ecological Reserve, and Jerusalém Recreational Park), only 5.9% of the species’ total potential area of distribution is inside these areas.
 Since S. guentheri has a narrow thermal tolerance, it is expected that, as a result of rising ambient temperatures, 26.7% of populations will have a high risk of extinction by 2050.6

 Distribution of Stenocercus guentheri in Ecuador